violettance/automl_pipeline/README.md

 ## Usage

-- The sidebar contains the following navigation options:
-- **Upload**: Allows you to upload your dataset for modeling.
+- Upload your CSV dataset in the "Generate Report" section.
+- Use the sidebar navigation to switch between different functionalities:
-- **Profile Report**: Generates an automated exploratory data analysis report using Pandas Profiling.
+    - **Generate Report**: Upload your dataset and generate an automated Exploratory Data Analysis (EDA) report using `ydata-profiling` (formerly Pandas Profiling).
-- **ML**: Performs machine learning tasks using PyCaret.
-- **Visualization**: Visualizes the data using Pygwalker.
+    - **Visualization**: Interactively explore and visualize your uploaded data using Pygwalker.
-- **Download**: Downloads the trained ML model.

-### Upload Your Data for Modeling:
+    - **Model Builder**: Automatically train and compare multiple classification models using PyCaret and download the best one.

+### Generate Report:

-- Click on the **Upload** option in the sidebar.
+- Click on the **Generate Report** option in the sidebar.
-- Upload your dataset using the file uploader.
-- The uploaded dataset will be displayed in a table format.
+- Upload your dataset (CSV format) using the file uploader.
+The uploaded data will be displayed.

-### Automated Exploratory Data Analysis:

-- Select the **Profile Report** option in the sidebar.
+- Click the **Generate Profile Report** button.
-- If a dataset has been uploaded, an automated exploratory data analysis report will be generated using Pandas Profiling.
+- A progress indicator will show the status while the automated EDA report is generated using `ydata-profiling`.
-- The report will be displayed in the Streamlit app.
+- The comprehensive report will be displayed within the app once completed.

-### Data Visualization with Pygwalker:
+### Visualization:

 - Select the **Visualization** option in the sidebar.
-- If a dataset has been uploaded, the data will be visualized using Pygwalker.
+- If a dataset has been uploaded, an interactive Pygwalker interface will appear, allowing you to create various visualizations by dragging and dropping fields.
-- The visualization will be embedded in the Streamlit app.
+- The visualization interface utilizes the full page width for a better experience.

-### Machine Learning:
+### Model Builder:

-- Select the **ML** option in the sidebar.
+- Select the **Model Builder** option in the sidebar.
-- If a dataset has been uploaded, you can perform machine learning tasks using PyCaret.
+- If a dataset has been uploaded, you can perform automated machine learning for classification tasks using PyCaret.
-- Select the target variable from the dropdown menu.
+- Select the target variable (the column you want to predict) from the dropdown menu.
-- Click the **Train Model** button to train the model.
+- Click the **Train Models** button.
+PyCaret will automatically:
-- The trained model and its performance metrics will be displayed in the Streamlit app.
+    - Preprocess the data.
+    - Train several common classification algorithms (Logistic Regression, Random Forest, Gradient Boosting, etc.).
+    - Compare the models based on standard metrics.
+    - Select the best-performing model.
-- The best model will be saved as `best_model.pkl`.
+- The results and the name of the best model (`.pkl` file) will be displayed.

-### Download ML:

-- Select the **Download** option in the sidebar.
-- If a dataset has been uploaded and a model has been trained, you can download the trained model.
-- Click the **Download Model** button to download the `best_model.pkl` file.
+- A **Download Best Model** button will become active, allowing you to save the trained model file locally.

-**Note:** Make sure to replace `"logo.png"` with your own logo file in the code.
+**Note:** Make sure to replace `"logo.png"` with your own logo file in the `app.py` code if desired.

 ## Deployment